 In addition to being chock-full of healthy fats, vitamins, and antioxidants, peanuts help prevent colon cancer, gallstones and Alzheimer’s disease.
 Peanuts grow in the ground, so from a TCM perspective, these crunchy legumes benefit the Stomach and Spleen, the organs associated with the Earth element and the Late Summer season.
 Peanuts also support good digestive health and help stimulate breast milk production.

-From peanut butter and jelly sandwiches and peanut butter pie to sweet peanut soup and pad thai, peanuts are used around the world in many types of dishes, both sweet and savory.
+From peanut butter and jelly sandwiches to sweet peanut soup and pad thai, peanuts are used around the world in many types of dishes, both sweet and savory.
 Check out our recipe section for some interesting peanut recipes.
-Or try this new recipe for Boiled Peanuts.
+Or try this recipe for Boiled Peanuts.

 2 pounds raw peanuts, in shell